unifyai/orchestra/docs/home/build_a_chatbot.rst

     > Your memory is astounding
      Thank you!
 I'm glad to hear that.

-We also included an option to print the credits spent after each interaction in the simple model above.
+You can also see how many credits your prompt used.
 This option is set in the constructor, but it can be overwritten during the run command, as follows:

 .. code-block:: python